meteor/guide/content/vue.md

 <h2 id="vue-and-meteor-realtime-data-layer">How to integrate Vue with Meteor’s realtime data layer</h2>

 One of the biggest advantages of Meteor is definitely it's realtime data layer.
-Based on publication/subscription layer allows developers to built real time applications.

-To integrate Meteor's realtime data layer with Vue, you should first install the `vue-meteor-tracker` package from NPM.
+To integrate it with Vue, first install the `vue-meteor-tracker` package from NPM:

 ```
 meteor npm install --save vue-meteor-tracker
 ```

-Next, the package needs to be plug-in into the Vue object - just before Vue initialization (client/client.js):
+Next, the package needs to be plugged into the Vue object—just before Vue initialization in `/client/client.js`:

 ```javascript
 import VueMeteorTracker from 'vue-meteor-tracker';